wilburluce/ng-component-ideas/README.md

 ### Some Best Practices for Angular Components
 After working with Angular components for a while, I found a couple of things that nagged at me for a better approach:
-1) Managing rxjs subscriptions - the need to unsubscribe from observables with potential for memory leaks
+1) Managing rxjs subscriptions - the need to unsubscribe from observables with potential for memory leaks.
+I found in most cases, I can let the async pipe handle subscribing and unsubscribing for me.
 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
 When I first looked at the OnPush change detection strategy it looked like going from big guard rails to no guard rails.
 But after digging deeper, I discovered my approach for managing subscriptions (the async pipe) could also assist with OnPush change detection.

 Using this approach you should get the following benefits:
 1) Avoid subscribes and related cleanup in the component typescript - repetitive code and a source of memory leaks/runaway observables
-2) Allow components to use the OnPush detection strategy without much extra code
+2) Allow components to use the OnPush detection strategy without much extra code - better UI performance/experience
 3) Enable simpler unit tests since component methods often will use unwrapped data (easier to mock objects vs observables)
 4) Easier to review code.
 If a component follows this pattern, a reviewer will not have to dig deep into subscribe callbacks and unsubscribes.